Shelton Johnson

 Shelton Johnson (born 1958 in Detroit, Michigan) is a park ranger with the U.S. National Park Service, and works in Yosemite National Park.
-As of 2023 he had worked in Yosemite for 30 years of his 37-year career.
+As of his retirement from Yosemite in the summer of 2026, he had worked 33 years of his 40-year career in Yosemite National Park.

 Johnson began his career in Yellowstone National Park in 1987.
 He had numerous appearances in the Ken Burns documentary miniseries The National Parks: America's Best Idea, broadcast on PBS September 27 to October 2, 2009, and was called the "unexpected star" of the film.
-Johnson attended a preview of the film at the White House that day, where he discussed the documentary with President Barack Obama.
+Johnson attended a preview of the film at the White House, where he discussed the documentary with President Barack Obama.

 Background

 Johnson was born in Detroit in 1958.
 He is of African-American and Native American ancestry.
 While living in Germany, where his father was stationed with the U.S. Army, Shelton, at five years of age, went on a family vacation to the Berchtesgaden area in Germany's Bavarian Alps, which later became the Berchtesgaden National Park.
 He describes this visit as influential in developing his feeling of awe for mountains and the sky.
 His family also visited the Black Forest.

 Johnson graduated from Cass Technical High School in Detroit in 1976.
 He attended college at the University of Michigan, where he graduated with a B.A. in English literature in 1981.
 He then joined the Peace Corps, serving as an English teacher in Liberia.
 He later returned to the University of Michigan to do graduate study in poetry, before going to work for the National Park Service.